UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 1.)
 Universal Express Pass

 The Universal Express Pass shortens your waiting time for designated popular attractions.
 Don’t get frustrated waiting in long queues, jump to the front of the lines with an Express Pass!
 There is a fee charged for these.
-See my section on the Express Pass.
-Learn more/reserve Express Passes on Klook (You'll need to scroll to the bottom to see other pass options)
+See my section on the Express Pass elsewhere in this guide.

 2.)
 Reserve and Ride (Universal Wonderland)